 With majors available in tourism, sport and events, this program has been developed to reflect the growing importance of creative and experience-based industries in Australia's economic future.
 These industries are at the forefront of a globalised, digitalised and dynamic external environment where innovation and creativity are key.
 Central to the degree is a practice-based program with built-in internships combining online and experiential learning with industry experience.
 It includes an option to study overseas for a semester at a UTS partner university in Asia, the Americas or Europe.
 The program provides an integrated exposure to professional practice through dynamic and multifaceted modes of practice-oriented education.
 Offshore partnerships with established UTS university partners are employed to allow students the option to engage with the UTS exchange program in their fourth semester.

 All students must complete a total of 144 credit points made up of 24 subjects, comprising 12 core subjects (72 credit points), a major comprising eight subjects (48 credit points) and four elective subjects (24 credit points).
 Students must select their major upon enrolment from any one of the following four majors: Digital Creative Enterprise, Events, Sport or Tourism.
 Each major within the course has a compulsory professional internship program and a capstone industry-based project.
-The course is taught on a full-time basis.
-The normal time for completion is three years.
-Students should be aware that they may be required to attend evening classes.

 - Sport business

 - Digital creative enterprise

 - Year 12 qualification

 - Or Diploma or equivalent Australian or overseas qualification at the required level.
 The English proficiency requirement for international students or local applicants with international qualifications is: Academic IELTS: 6.5 overall with a writing score of 6.0